lucasplagwitz/grouped_permutation_importance/README.md

 ## Simulation

-File "examples/make_class.py" shows a small example using simulated feature-groups.
+File "examples/make_class.py" shows a small example using simulated feature groups.
 This demonstrates the expressiveness of the method whereas a simple aggregation of single feature weights is refuted.

 <p align="center">
 <img src="./demo/make_class.png">